 · While it’s tempting to take a new puppy with you everywhere or lavish constant attention on the dog, this could be setting you up for problems later on.
 Help the dog feel secure by not being the constant center of entertainment.
 Reinforce lessons that the dog will have to busy itself with toys from time to time.

 · Many dog-related problems result from ill-established leadership roles in a house.
-Dogs follow a pack mentality, and it’s important for pet owners to constantly reinforce their role as pack leader so that the dog does not try to push boundaries.
+Dogs follow a pack mentality, and it’s important for pet owners to constantly reinforce their role as the pack leader so that the dog does not try to push boundaries.
 Knowing the pack order can relieve some of the dog’s stress.

 · Exercise may help reduce anxiety.
 Tired dogs are less likely to grow bored and more likely to find contentment by sleeping instead of being destructive.
 Exercise, discipline and then affection are the common mantras of dog trainers.

 · Don’t make a fuss when coming or going.
-This way the dog doesn’t associate your leaving with a big deal, nor your coming home as something that is the pinnacle of his day.
+This way the dog doesn’t associate your leaving with a big deal, or your coming home as something that is the pinnacle of his day.
 Be calm and consistent, and only reward desirable behavior.

 · Provide comforting items, like worn clothes that smell like you.
 Also, train the dog to recognize that a particular word or action signals your eventual return.